 > Why are you onemonkey?

-evolutionary anthropology and all that Origins stuff at university the first time around but I was actually supposed to be doing sums and solving equations.
 I think the monkeys are more central to unravelling our own condition.
-Charlie Darwin was ahead of the
+Charlie Darwin was ahead of thegame on this one..

 would do more toward metaphysics than Locke.
 Plato says that our ‘imaginary